Go to author page

 Why not work with influencers to your benefit?
 Popular creators on Instagram, TikTok, or other social media could showcase your solo travel company's tour in an engaging video and inspire people to book this type of experience.

-You could also make fun, interactive online quizzes to recommend solo trips that perfectly match each person's interests and travel style.
+In your app, you could also make fun, interactive online quizzes to recommend solo trips that perfectly match each person's interests and travel style.
 These quizzes can ask simple questions to get to know the potential solo traveler.
 For example:

 • What kind of activities do you prefer - adventurous, cultural, relaxing?